 Dry and Rainy Seasons: West Africa

-Generally, the dry season runs from November to April is the dry season in West Africa.
+Generally, the dry season runs from November to April in West African countries like Ghana and Senegal.
 Although humidity is high throughout the year (especially towards the coast), there are less mosquitoes during the dry season and the majority of unpaved roads remain passable.
 The dry weather makes this the optimum time to visit for beachgoers; especially as cool ocean breezes help to keep temperatures bearable.
 However, travelers should be aware of the harmattan, a dry and dusty trade wind that blows in from the Sahara Desert at this time of year.

 The southern areas of West Africa have two rainy seasons, one lasting from the end of April to mid-July, and another, shorter one in September and October.
 In the north where there is less rainfall, there is only one rainy season, which lasts from July to September.
 Rains are typically brief and heavy, rarely lasting longer than a few hours.
 This is the best time to visit land-locked countries like Mali (where temperatures can soar as high as 120°F/49°C), as the rains help to make the heat more manageable.